Salon du Dessin

 What are two other art fairs you would suggest?

-I would suggest Fine Arts Paris which takes place in the Carrousel du Louvre, every November.
+I would suggest Fine Arts Paris which takes place in the Carrousel du Louvre, every November, as well as the very qualitative fair TEFAF Maastricht.

 You May Be Interested In